Understanding Single Tooth Bridges

 If you have a missing tooth, a dental bridge is one of your many options to fix your smile.
+If you’re weighing dental implants vs. bridges, you can learn more about the differences here.
 Traditionally, a dental bridge uses two healthy teeth on both sides of the missing tooth gap as support to hold it in place.
 These are called abutments.
 However, there are certain situations wherein two abutments are not the best option for your bridge.
 For this, your dentist may recommend a single tooth bridge.

 Read below to learn more about single tooth bridges and if this is an ideal alternative to renew your smile.